fjcoding/AT-BC-LAT-01/stories/us3.md

     }
 }
 ```

+### Notes

+* Each scene moves a bullet by 1
+* xScope and yScope does not affect the movement, but defines the area that is affected by the bullet based on current's bullet position
+* Initial scene will set bullet's position same as Actor position
+* The bullet moves depending on the target.
+Example: "east", then xPos++, "west" is xPos--, "north" is yPos++ and "south" is yPos--

 ## Nice to have!
 This is an optional requirement.
 Add a graphical user interface (GUI) that shows the execution of an scenario showing each scene.
 For this user interface,